Billy Idol: Early life

-Idol was born William Michael Albert Broad on 30 November 1955 in Stanmore, Middlesex, England.
-His parents were devout Anglicans and attended church regularly.
-Idol is half Irish, his mother was born in Cork and is an O'Sullivan.
-In 1958, when he was two years old, he moved with his parents to the US and settled in Patchogue, New York.
-They also lived in Rockville Centre, New York.
+William Michael Albert Broad was born in Stanmore on 30 November 1955, to Irish housewife Joan (née O'Sullivan) and English salesman William Alfred Broad.
+His mother was from Cork, while his father was from Birmingham and therefore qualifies for Irish citizenship through his mother, but it is unknown if he has ever applied for it.
+His parents attended Church of England services regularly.
+In 1958, at the age of two, he moved with his parents to the U.S. and settled in Patchogue, New York; they also lived in Rockville Centre, New York.
 His younger sister, Jane, was born during this time.
-The family returned to England four years later and settled in Dorking, Surrey.

-In 1971, the family moved to Bromley in southeastern London, where Idol attended Ravensbourne School for Boys.
-His family later moved to the Worthing suburb of Goring-by-Sea in West Sussex, where he attended Worthing High School for Boys.
-In October 1975, he began attending the University of Sussex to pursue an English degree and lived on-campus (East Slope), but left after year one in 1976.
-He then joined the Bromley Contingent of Sex Pistols fans, a loosely organized gang that travelled to see the band wherever they played.
+The family returned to England four years later and settled in Dorking.
+In 1971, when Idol was 15, the family moved to Bromley, where he attended Ravensbourne School for Boys.
+His family later moved to Goring-by-Sea, where he attended Worthing High School for Boys.
+In October 1975, he began attending the University of Sussex to pursue a Philosophy with Literature degree, but left after year one in 1976.
+He later joined the Bromley Contingent, a loosely organised gang of Sex Pistols fans who travelled to see the band wherever they played.